 Tradition Tuesday is a weekly feature where we explore the history, lore, and culture of the Dark Clouds.
 Confused about why we sing about Hot Nuts?
 Which Minnesota player coined “Nuts Of A Warrior”?
 Why does the section quack every so often?
 We have the answers in Tradition Tuesday.

 As MNUFC open their home MLS campaign on Sunday, the Dark Clouds will see a massive infusion of new members into our section.
-It’s thus timely to share the story of how Oasis’ Wonderwall came to be the Dark Clouds’ anthem.
+One tradition that might leave them bewildered is why we sing Oasis’ Wonderwall after wins.
+How did a song by a Mancunian band come to be a soccer supporters’ anthem in Minnesota?

-To understand why Minnesotan soccer fans sing a song by a Mancunian band, we need to go back to 2011 with NSC Minnesota Stars Assistant Coach Carl Craig (a native of England).
+To understand, we need to go back to 2011 with NSC Minnesota Stars Assistant Coach Carl Craig (a native of England):

 “I was doing an experiment all year with the players where I was using sounds and smells and stuff to try and recreate that winning environment to get the lads in the winning frame of mind for the match,” Carl says.
 “I’d whistle or sing [Wonderwall] all year to get lads in the mindset of winning.”